omnistrate/ctl/README.md

   omnistrate-ctl [command]

 Available Commands:
-  build       Build a service from a Docker Compose file completion  Generate the autocompletion script for the specified shell describe    Get detailed information about a service help        Help about any command list        List all available services login       Log in to the Omnistrate platform logout      Logout from the Omnistrate platform remove      Remove a service from the Omnistrate platform
+  build       Build one service plan from docker compose. completion  Generate the autocompletion script for the specified shell create      Create object from stdin by providing the object type and name. delete      Delete one or many objects by specifying the object type and name. describe    Describe detailed information about one or many objects and output results as JSON to stdout. get         Display one or many objects with a table, only the most important information will be displayed. help        Help about any command list        List all available services (deprecated) login       Log in to the Omnistrate platform. logout      Logout. remove      Remove a service from the Omnistrate platform (deprecated) upgrade     Upgrade instance to a newer version or an older version.

 Flags:
   -h, --help   help for omnistrate-ctl